zoltanradics/custom-element-registry/README.md

 - Error if `filePaths` is not an array
 - Error if `filePaths` is empty
 - Error if any file path is not a non-empty string
+- Error if module doesn't have a default export that is a class
+- Error if `prefix` is provided but is not a string

+### Component Module Requirements

+Each component module should:
+- **Export the class as default** - The custom element class extending `HTMLElement`
+- **Optionally export `tagName`** - A string defining the tag name (e.g., `'my-button'`)

+If `tagName` is not exported, the registry automatically converts the class name from CamelCase to kebab-case (e.g., `MyCustomButton` → `my-custom-button`).

 ## Demo